ubports/docs.ubports.com/porting/halium_7-1/Building.rst

 Head over to `the Halium porting guide <http://docs.halium.org/en/latest/porting/first-steps.html#set-up-your-build-device>`_ and follow the steps described there remembering that you are building Halium 7.1.

 Once the system image has been successfully built (without errors), you then know that your source tree is correctly set up to proceed.
-You then return here and proceed with subsection 3.3 below.
+You then return here and proceed.

 .. _Build-the-images-for-Ubuntu-Touch: